chaubey12/code_practice/operating_systems/intro.md

 PERSISTENCE
 - Hardware is some kind of I/O (input/output) device.
 - Software that manages the disk is called file system
 - System calls are routed to File Systems.
+Find the disk, tracking various structures the file system maintains.
+- Issuing I/O request to underlying device for read/write.
+- Low level device interface and transfer protocols
+- For performance, file systems delay and batch request into larger groups.
+- Write protocols, such as journaling, copy-on-write